Siphon880gh/devbrain/AI Engineer (3. Can train models and invent AI services)/_AI Tooling - Orchestration (Langflow, n8n)/n8n/Recommended, Not - n8n on Heroku with community nodes.md

 - You're running **n8n on Heroku**, including in a **Docker container**
 - You access your instance via the Heroku app URL (to receive webhooks or edit workflows)
 - You’ve installed **community nodes**
-- You frequently see an **"Unrecognized node type"** error in your workflows
+- You frequently see an **"Unrecognized node type"** error in your workflows, often daily when you log back into n8n to manage your workflows.

 If so, read on—your setup is likely running into Heroku platform limitations.